Built Environment Committee

 to be announced

-The Built Environment Committee will have a busy fall.
-We have before us the Union Square Redevelopment, the zoning overhaul, and work on a creating comprehensive design that takes into consideration the adjacent neighborhoods and future development of Boynton Yards.
+The Built Environment Committee has been quite busy this fall and winter, dealing with the Union Square Redevelopment, the zoning overhaul, and work on a creating comprehensive design that takes into consideration the adjacent neighborhoods and future development of Boynton Yards.

 We are looking for designers and city planners especially to join the committee, and all those who care about how Union Square will be developed.